KyleNeece/KyleNeece.github.io/content/Game Mechanics and Rules/Nephalem.md

 **Otherwordly Resistance.** You have resistance to fire damage and radiant damage.

 **Healing/Killing Hands**.
 You can harness the inner power of your bloodline to heal or harm.
+You choose one of the following benefits.
+Once you use this trait you cannot use it again until you finish a long rest.
-As an action you can touch a creature and roll a number of d4's equal to your proficiency bonus.
+- As an action you can touch a creature and roll a number of d4's equal to your proficiency bonus.
 The creature regains a number of hit points equal to the total rolled.
-Additionally when you land an attack you can roll a number of d4's equal to your proficiency bonus and add the total to the damage roll.
-Once you use this trait you can't use it again until you finish a long rest.
+- When you land an attack you can roll a number of d4's equal to your proficiency bonus and add the total to the damage roll.

-**Languages.** You can speak, read, and write Common and Celestial.
+**Languages.** You can speak, read, and write Common, Infernal and Celestial.

-###### **Known Nephilims**
+###### **Known Nephalems**
 - [[Azriel Darkstar]]